 If you do not want the products/components on client machines to directly download the updates without admin intervention, suppress manual updates while creating the package.
 For more information on how to do this, see the description of the Configure Package screen in the “Creating Deployment Packages” article.

-Remote Update Manager will work whether or not you have suppressed manual updates on client machines.
+Remote Update Manager works whether you have suppressed manual updates on client machines.

 If you want all the updates to be stored locally on a server from where the client machines will access it when you invoke Remote Update Manager, use the Adobe Update Server Setup Tool (AUSST).
 See Running Remote Update Manager with AUSST.
 For more information on how to set up AUSST, see Using Adobe Update Server Setup Tool.